Adeline-Lacroix/Adeline-Lacroix.github.io/_publications/2024-01-25-Sex-modulation-of-fces-prediction-error-in-the-autistic-brain.md

 ## Purpose of the paper:

-The purpose of this study was to investigate predictive brian specificities in autism and whether differences in socio-cognitive abilities between autistic males and females could be partly explained by distinct neurophysiological functioning.
+The purpose of this study was to investigate predictive brain specificities in autism and whether differences in socio-cognitive abilities between autistic males and females could be partly explained by distinct neurophysiological functioning.
 To do so, we used a spatially filtered faces oddball paradigm.

 ## Key findings include: